 I have been on a search for a good vegan butterscotch syrup.
-I love a thick caramel sauce, but to meet one of my goals this month, I need a butterscotch syrup.
+A thick vegan caramel sauce works in lots of recipes, but to meet one of my goals this month, I need a butterscotch syrup recipe.

 Does anyone use a vegan butter extract?
 What brand do you use?
 Please let me know in the comments.
 I am planning on making a traditional butterscotch with Earth Balance too.
 I think it will make Jenni happy.